The Human Revolution

 We know that people occupied Africa, the Middle East, Australia, and Asia during the Pleistocene.
 But what of the Western Hemisphere, the New World—a.k.a. the Americas?
 Were people here during the Pleistocene, or were the Americas empty continents?
 New Mexico, as it turns out, is famous for its pivotal role in answering this question.
 Influential osteologist Aleš Hrdlička was certain that people had only been in the Americas for a few thousand years.
 This issue, like so many in archaeology, was not purely academic.
 North American natives were depicted as relative newcomers to the Americas who cast out a former glorious “race”, who had built the earthen monuments that archaeologists encountered.
 You can see how this view of the recent peopling of the New World might fit nicely with the drive to colonize the American West.

 The site that changed the face of American archaeology and ran directly counter to Hrdlička’s ideas is called the Folsom site of northeastern New Mexico.
 Like so many significant archaeological discoveries, the Folsom site was found not by an archaeologist, but by the keen eye of former slave turned cowboy, George McJunkin.
 Searching for lost cattle following a devastating flood near the town of Folsom in 1906, he discovered some odd looking “cow” bones.
 These turned out to be a fossilized and extinct form of bison called Bison antiquus that lived during the Pleistocene.
 Later, in the 1920s, excavation revealed humanly made dart points in direct association with the bison.
 Using the Principle of Association, it became clear that people were indeed in the Americas during the Pleistocene.
+The Principle of Association is that objects in the same soil layer date to the same time period.
+The Principle of Superposition means that older layers are at the bottom and younger ones are at the top.
 Other Folsom-aged sites were subsequently discovered, and Hrdlicka goes down in history as being completely wrong.

 The Paleoindian Period